May 2024 Graduates - Complete this survey to share your post-graduate plans.

 • Imagine you need to communicate bad news to a patient concerning their health.
 How do you go about it?

-Brainteaser/Scenario-Based/Case questions – these questions are designed to assess your problem-solving skills, your communication skills, and your ability to think under pressure.
+These questions are designed to assess your problem-solving skills, your communication skills, and your ability to think under pressure.
 The process used to solve a given challenge is of interest to employers, as it gives them a glimpse into how you would solve a real-world problem at work.
 Think out loud and verbalize your thought process, answer clarifying questions and focus on the rationale on how you come up with your answer rather than focusing on getting it right.

 • Why are manhole covers round?